kubedb/cli/docs/cli_tutorial.md

 $ kubedb describe all --all-namespaces
 ```

 You can also describe KubeDb objects with matching labels.
-The following command will describe all Elastic & Postgres objects with specified labels from every namespace.
+The following command will describe all Elasticsearch & Postgres objects with specified labels from every namespace.

 ```bash
 $ kubedb describe pg,es --all-namespaces --selector='group=dev'